-- Search each of the train journeys you expect to be taking and note the total price for each of these trips (refer to the price in the section circled below, not the price indicated to the right of the schedule).
+- Search each of the train journeys you expect to be taking and note the total price for each of these trips, (refer to the price in the blue route information section, next to ‘Ticket’ you will find the total price of the particular journey).
 Add up the total of your expected train trips in YEN, and then use a site such as XE.com to convert to Australian dollars (or to your relevant currency).

 - Now, compare this total value for your expected train journeys to the price of the Rail Pass options, factoring in your travel duration/dates.
 Remember, you can choose to activate your pass and commence using it from a particular date.